darrenburns/posting/docs/roadmap.md

 This is a very high level overview of what I'm planning on working on.

-It's unrefined and unordered at the moment.

-I would like to work with the community to refine and prioritize this list.
+It's unrefined and unordered at the moment, but I would like to work with the community to refine and prioritize this list in the future.

 ## The Roadmap